Derrick Rose's Signing With Minnesota Leads To A Reunion

 Based on what ESPN’s Adrian Wojnarowski indicates, Rose’s deal with the Wolves goes through the rest of the 2017-2018 campaign.

 Tim Reynolds of ABC News reveals that Minnesota will be the fourth team the 2010-2011 MVP suits up for.
-Despite that truth, Reynolds wisely adds on that this is “technically” the fourth team Rose has been on over the last year.
+Despite that truth, Reynolds wisely adds that this is “technically” the fourth team Rose has been on over the last year.

 Rose started this season as a member of the Eastern Conference champion Cleveland Cavaliers.
 Be that as it may, his action with Cleveland was limited to 16 games due to the injury bug catching up with him once more.